 "Diamond" Dave Whitaker, a local legend and longtime counterculture figure in San Francisco, died March 2 at the age of 88.
 Long known as the "mayor of Haight Street," Whitaker was an organizer of underground poetry readings, pirate radio broadcasts, and countless other hippie-spirited events, keeping alive the flame of the city's vibrant 1960s scene for new generations of youth.

 According to legend, during a stint back in his native Minnesota in 1961, Whitaker befriended a youthful Bob Dylan, and was the first to introduce him to the music and writings of Woody Guthrie—thereby earning a significant, little-acknowledged impact on American culture.
+He is also said to have got Dylan high on cannabis for the first time.
 (48Hills)

 Image: Gabreila Remy via The Guardsman